HigherOrderCO/Kind/blog/1-beyond-inductive-datatypes.md

 As you can see, the `Int.new` constructor isn't an atomic value, but instead, it is just a regular definition.
 Does that mean we can add computations inside that definition?
 Sure!
-And that is exactly what we going to do:
+And that is exactly what we are going to do:

 ```javascript
 Int.new(pos: Nat, neg: Nat): Int